Rules defining attack counters¶

 Create the rule Tag requests as a forced browsing attack or Tag requests as a brute-force attack in the Profile & Rules section of the Wallarm Console.
 The rule consists of the following components:

-- Condition describes the request to add the brute‑force or forced browsing tags to.
+- Condition describes the endpoints to apply the rule to.

 - Counter name defines the name of the tag which will be added to the request.
 The name should correspond to the following format: